maroomartin/portfolio/manual.md

 ### **Technique Tips**
 - Shift into `4H` (4 High) and **air down tires** to increase surface area
-- Keep momentum steady—**don’t stop unless absolutely necessary**
+- Keep momentum steady: **don’t stop unless absolutely necessary**
-- Avoid sharp turns; they increase your chance of digging in
+- Avoid sharp turns, they increase your chance of digging in
 - Use **Off-Road+ mode** if available for throttle control and reduced wheel spin

 > *If you start to sink, ease off the gas and try reversing out in your own tracks.*